particledatagroup/hep-resources/README.md

 emerging.
 The report is not exhaustive and based on the expert knowledge of the authors at the time of information gathering; the narrative was developed in July 2023 and would require period periodic updates, as the HEP landscape changes.
-More details main be found in arXiv eprint [2308.15373](https://arxiv.org/abs/2308.15373).
+Details may be found in arXiv eprint [2308.15373](https://arxiv.org/abs/2308.15373).